Rebranding tech. Tech Companies Often Lose Sight

 One is about a man in 1900 that had an idea.
 He noticed carpenters and builders struggling with hand drills.
 So, he thought it would be an amazing invention to connect an electric motor to a hand drill.

-And, create the world’s first electric drill.
-He set about to do just that.
-And, in 5 years he had a rather compact (by the day’s standards) working model.
+So, he was looking to create the world’s first electric drill.
+In five years, he demonstrated a rather compact (by the day’s standards) working model.
 New technology in tow, he went to market.

 It is easy to imagine that his invention changed the world of construction.